bicknarnes/fall-2022/06-Resampling.md

 ## hw-flights

 * folks who did database queries for Q2 got a similar result -- but different from the pandas/CSV solution
-  * major award to the person who figures it out what's going on
+  * major award to the person who figures out what's going on
 * several folks used groupby without any averaging operation
 * don't submit jupyter notebooks in github-classroom!